 This cut-from-the-top approach usually makes sense for several reasons.
 First, it should help you save money without losing essential employees.
 Second, and perhaps more important, it sends a message to everyone connected to your company that you and other managers take personal responsibility for coping with tough times.

 For example, going to a four-and-a-half day work week saves 10% of payroll; a four-day week saves 20%.
 Similarly, putting a freeze on overtime hours will save you money.

 If your employees are highly motivated to see your business through to better times (and appreciate the fact that the cuts avoid or reduce layoffs), the change won't significantly reduce productivity.
 People will realize that to keep your enterprise afloat they need to work a little harder and smarter to accomplish the same amount of work in less time.

 Cutting jobs and showing loyal employees the door is never a pleasant prospect.
 But for many businesses where payroll is the biggest cost, it's the only realistic way to achieve needed savings.
 You'll need to decide quickly how and when to make layoffs.

 In the big business world, a CEO can order 10,000 job cuts without ever meeting anyone who gets laid off.
 But reducing a small workplace entails the excruciating task of laying off people you know well and are on friendly terms with.
 It's so hard that some businesspeople watch their business fail rather than wield the axe.

 Always cut jobs, not people.
 Things are likely to go downhill further and faster if you base your cuts on the personal needs of the people who work for you, sparing those who have the most sympathetic personal problems.
 If you keep them, then it means you'll be cutting those who are more efficient or needed.
 Far better to look at the tasks that need doing and the people who can do them best.

-Managers, not you, probably have the best frontline knowledge of which tasks are essential and which expendable.
-And because they are the ones who will be responsible for accomplishing the essential work with a smaller staff, they are likely to be highly motivated to hold onto the most talented workers who can do the most for the company.
+Managers, not you, probably have the best frontline knowledge of which tasks are essential and which are expendable.
+And because managers are the ones who'll be responsible for accomplishing the essential work with a smaller staff, they're likely to be highly motivated to hold onto the most talented workers who can do the most for the company.

-The creditor might be willing to accept as little as 40 to 60 cents on the dollar, especially if it believes you may go bankrupt without help—or if you have found a new source of income to tide you over (perhaps a hard-headed investor who will invest only if you reduce your debt load).
+The creditor might be willing to accept as little as 40 to 60 cents on the dollar, especially if it believes you could go bankrupt without help—or if you've found a new source of income to tide you over (perhaps a hard-headed investor who will invest only if you reduce your debt load).

 If you don't have cash to pay off a portion of your debt, you'll have a lot less leverage when it comes to trying to convince a creditor to write off part of it.
-As an alternative, you may be able to convince a creditor to instead convert your debt to a term loan with low initial payments, or, if your creditor really believes in your future, to trade debt for an equity stake in your corporation or LLC.
-Creditors will be far more likely to support your survival plan by writing off a portion of your debt if they really believe you are taking the hard steps necessary to return your business to profit; consider opening your books to show them.
+As an alternative, you might be able to convince a creditor to instead convert your debt to a term loan with low initial payments.
+(Again, agreeing to sign a personal guarantee is probably unwise, especially if you have valuable personal assets and your business might fail anyway.)